MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v2.md

  Complete mode deletes resources that are not in your template.
 Complete mode takes relatively more time than incremental mode.
 If the task times out, consider increasing the timeout, or changing the mode to 'Incremental'.
  **[Warning] Complete mode will delete all the existing resources in the resource group that are not specified in the template.
 Do review if the resource group you're deploying to doesn't contain any necessary resources that are not specified in the template.**

  Validate mode enables you to find problems with the template before creating actual resources.
+Note that this mode always creates a resource group, even if no resources are deployed.

  By default, Incremental mode is used.
 <!-- :::editable-content-end::: -->